MissKay/js-course/week_two.md

 ```
 window.onload = pyramid();
 ```
-Let’s now move the cursor to where we want it to be.
+Let's now move the cursor to where we want it to be.
 ```
 function pyramid() {
 	var canvas = document.getElementById(“canvas”);